buildbot/buildbot/master/docs/manual/cfg-changesources.rst

                          )
     c['change_source'] = s

+.. bb:chsrc:: BonsaiPoller

 .. _BonsaiPoller:

 BonsaiPoller
 ~~~~~~~~~~~~

-The :class:`BonsaiPoller` periodically polls a Bonsai server.
+The :bb:chsrc:`BonsaiPoller` periodically polls a Bonsai server.
 This is a
 CGI script accessed through a web server that provides information
 about a CVS tree, for example the Mozilla bonsai server at
 http://bonsai.mozilla.org.
 Bonsai servers are usable by both